Rhyl1/Basra/README.md

 # Basra Coffeeshop Customer page

-Basra is a lively coffeshop, located centrally in the city of The Hague, The Netherlands.
+Basra is a lively coffeeshop, located centrally in the city of The Hague, The Netherlands.

-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.
+For 30 years, it has provided quality products for its customers.
+The business has a current website, but needs a new one, since reopening after an extensive make-over.

+I have used this project to provide this service: a relevant make-over of their current, out-dated,(in technique as well as styling) website.
+The primary goal will be providing the customer location and opening data at a first glance and promote a sensible use of their products, within the allowed legal scope.

 ## UX